-Brake lining wear characteristic {CurveBrkLiningWear}
+Brake lining wear characteristic

 The brake lining wear characteristic is commonly generated by measuring the brake lining thickness at several measurement points at the brake lining surface before and after a series of brake applies at a specific initial temperature of the brake rotor.
 A series hereby usually consists of 500 or 1000 repetitive brake snubs.
-It is also foreseen to perform this series at the different brake rotor temperatures in an ascending and descending walk of temperature steps like shown in Table 66-3:
+It is also foreseen to perform this series at the different brake rotor temperatures in an ascending and descending walk of temperature steps like shown in Table 6-3: